How does One Degree compare to Open Referral?

-How do the One Degree and Open Referral specifications compare?
+How do the One Degree and Open Referral data specifications compare?

-The differences between Open Referral and One Degree are mainly around audience and level of specificity.
+The differences between the Open Referral and One Degree data specifications are mainly around audience and level of specificity.

-Open Referral's specification appears to be oriented toward describing the structure of an organization, whereas One Degree's specification is oriented toward describing how to access an organization's resources.
-In terms of audience, the Open Referral specification appears to serve a professional audience first (which might want to understand how an organization's programs fit together), versus One Degree's specification, which serves a help-seeker audience first (which likely wants to understand what it can do or get at an organization, regardless of the name or structure of an organization or service).
+The Open Referral specification appears to serve a professional audience first (which might want to understand how an organization's programs fit together), versus One Degree's specification, which serves a help-seeker audience first (which likely wants to understand what it can do or get at an organization, regardless of the name or structure of an organization or service).
 For instance, the Open Referral specification includes details about an organization that are not relevant to help-seekers, such as its funding sources and the year it was incorporated.
-Open Referral also does not have a specification for storing actionable information on how a person can apply for, enroll in, or acquire a resource.

 Both specifications define how to store location, hours, schedule, contact information (phone, email), and other information about when and where resources are offered.
-One Degree has specific structures and fields for each of these concepts, as well as a structure to represent how to take action to access a resource.
-Open Referral does not have a similar concept.
+One Degree also has a specification to represent how to take action to access a resource.
+As of January 2020, Open Referral does not have a similar concept.
 This difference speaks to One Degree’s focus on empowering community members themselves to access resources versus relying on professionals.

 One Degree additionally has a taxonomy, which categorizes resources, and dozens of properties (characteristics about a resource) that can be applied to resources that allow for filtering search results.
-Those can be found here.
-As of Spring 2017, Open Referral does not appear to provide a taxonomy or specifics around detailed property information.
+Learn more about our taxonomy and properties.

 Does One Degree use Open Referral's data specification?